salsalabs/extractenator/README.md

 * Accepts a URL to be extracted
 * Reads the URL and stores it locally
 * Reads all of the resources used by the page (images, scripts, CSS, etc.) and stores them locally
 * Scans the resources and copies any resources embedded in each
 * Modifies any resource files to use the correct URLs for downloaded resources
 * Copies the resources to Salsa
 * Modifies the template to replace resource URLs from your website with URLs from Salsa
 * Stores the template on Salsa
 * Cleans up after itself

-##TODO
+##Still to do...

 This package will support a facility so that you can choose where Salsa content will go.
 Until that facility is working, the template saved to Salsa will need to be edited manually so that the Salsa "template tags" are where you want Salsa content to appear.

-## Dependencies
+# Prerequisites

 Before installation, you should have these software packages installed: